cardano-community/guild-operators/docs/basics.md

 !> You're expected to run the commands below from same session, using same working directories as indicated and using a `non-root user with passwordless sudo access`.
 You'd be expected to be familiar with this as part of pre-requisite skillsets expected off a stake pool operator.

 The pre-requisites for Linux systems are automated to be executed as a single script.
-Follow the instructions below to deploy the same:
+To download the pre-requisites scripts, execute the below:

 ``` bash
 mkdir "$HOME/tmp";cd "$HOME/tmp"